 Now, since Creme Brulee is fundamentally a fancy custard, it’s helpful to also spend a moment talking about what custard is.

 Any dish that uses the thickening qualities of egg yolk to stiffen the dairy is a custard.
 You are probably familiar with the many types of custard as it is used fairly regularly in many types of cuisine.

-The beauty of custard is all in the chemical transformation that is taking place when the egg yolks are heated in the cream.
+The beauty of custard is all in the chemical transformation that takes place when the egg yolks are heated in the cream.
 The thickening power of the yolks begins when the heat starts re-arranging the proteins in the mixture into a velvety-smooth creamy combination.

 If done correctly, usually using an indirect heat method like a double boiler/bain-marie, the result is a velvety mixture that is slightly sweet and very rich.
 This allows for the eggs to be slowly tempered to the heat and prevents them from curdling.

 Custard can be given a variety of flavors depending on the ingredients.
 A common flavor that is used in desserts like Creme Brulee and frozen custard is vanilla.

 The custard in creme brulee is usually flavored with vanilla, and to stand up against the lush and rich custard, the dish needs to use high-quality vanilla for the best results.